About....My Story

 We spent the pandemic there in a studio apartment during one of the longest and strictest lockdowns in the world.

-To pass the time, I started creating nature-inspired digital art.
-I turned my work into NFTs that sold to collectors around the world, and donated the proceeds to organizations working effectively on climate change solutions, from training citizen scientists to supporting climate refugees.
+I started making Nature-inspired digital art.
+I turned my work into NFTs that sold to collectors around the world, and donated the proceeds to organizations offering effective climate change responses.

-I became a vocal advocate for sustainable blockchain practices and ethical AI standards.
+I used a low-carbon platform, and became a vocal advocate for sustainable blockchain practices and ethical AI standards.
 I spoke on international panels and published articles in sustainability journals.

 My digital art was shown in exhibits in the UK, Spain, France, and Italy.